 Training fees are charged on a per-dog basis.
 On occasion, there may be a discount for a second dog from the same family and our staff will be sure to let you know when such an opportunity arises!
 Should you want to train more than one dog at a time, we ask that you bring one human handler for each dog in attendance.

-That's entirely up to you!
+That's up to you!
 We make training recommendations based on your dog's specific needs.
 Contact our trainer for a professional and thorough consultation to discuss your options and make an educated decision.

 We know that life doesn't always go as planned!
 If something comes up and you miss a class, simply let the trainer know.
 There is usually a 6th week optional class for clients who may not have made it to every appointment.
 If you know in advance that you will miss one or more of the class dates, inform your trainer so that we can help you stay on track and get the most out of your dog training classes.